-(In case you need this: Meal Move is exercise and food to improve the mood.)
+Remember?
+Meal Move is exercise and food to improve the mood.

 I used to think food was something you just had to eat to survive.
-If you’re not that into food, I get it.
+So if you’re not that into food, I get it.
 I really do.

 Have you ever lost the motivation to cook or eat good stuff?
 It’s taken many, many years for me to go from “not liking to cook” to now saying I love food.
 A lot of it has to do with the ways different food puts me in touch with how I feel.
 I want to share a few things I’ve learned so you can hopefully gain or regain the desire to enjoy food.
 Here they are…